Innmind/documentation/docs/getting-started/operating-system/http.md

 If you need to call a service a lot but at some point becomes unavailable (for maintenance for example), you don't want to continue to try to call this service for a certain amount of time.

-The [circuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) is a pattern that will automatically return an error response (without doin the actual call) if the service failed in the previous `x` amount of time.
+The [circuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) is a pattern that will automatically return an error response (without doing the actual call) if the service failed in the previous `x` amount of time.

 You apply this pattern via this decorator: